jumidev/cloudicorn-cli/docs/component_guidelines.md

 - To avoid monolithic code, modules create as few resources as possible and strive to be as generic as possible.
 - Modules must not specify a remote state provider, this is handled by Cloudicorn
-- Modules use input variables
+- Modules use input variables for all
 - Module variables expose the attributes of their resources as inputs, with defaults that match most cases.

 # Coding conventions